 Saint Louis University offers more than 40 study abroad programs all over the world, including its very own SLU Madrid campus.
 Most nursing students who study abroad will do so for one or two semesters.
 However, students may spend two years abroad in the International Nursing Option (Two Years in Madrid, Spain and Two Years in St. Louis, Missouri).
 Whatever you choose, you will expand your worldview, gain an appreciation and understanding of a different culture and develop valuable and transferable skills such as critical thinking, problem solving and adaptability.

 Students who successfully complete the BSN program may be eligible to take the NCLEX, the licensing exam for RNs.
 Graduates of the program have the education and experience to take nursing jobs in any area of nursing that hires new RNs.
 The nursing job market is strong nationwide.
-As a result, the school expects for 100 percent of its graduates to be hired or accepted into master's programs.
+As a result, the school expects 100% of our graduates to be hired as RN's or accepted into graduate programs.